amilbcahat/LeetCode-Answers/README.md

 1. Valid Parenthesis String (Take two stacks left and ast , pop when matched with Right parentheses , then match left and ast)
 2. Traverse from left , remove extra ) .
 Traverse from right , filter extra (

+#Graph ->
+1.Find the Safest Path in a Grid -> Multisource BFS ,then Djikshtra to find the maximum safeness factor path and the minimum distance along it .

 ## Daily ->
 1. Word Search -> dfs(r , c , i)
 2. Add one row to Tree -> cur.right , cur.left manipulation
+3. Find the Safest Path in a Grid -> Multisource BFS ,then Djikshtra to find the maximum safeness factor path and the minimum distance along it .

+Insane Problems ->
+1.Find the Safest Path in a Grid -> Multisource BFS ,then Djikshtra to find the maximum safeness factor path and the minimum distance along it .